-SC 319 Deviance and Social Control (SC 362)
+SC 319 Deviance and Social Control

 Analysis of the nature and dynamics of norms and values, deviance and sanctions, and modes of social control.
-Theories of causes of deviant behavior, types of deviance, processes of becoming deviant, stigmatization; deviant groups and subcultures, deviance and race, ethnicity, gender, and class differences; deviance, innovation, and social change.
-Contemporary changes in deviance and control.
+Theories of causes of deviant behavior, types of deviance, processes of becoming deviant, stigmatization; deviant groups and subcultures, deviance and race, ethnicity, gender and class differences; deviance, innovation and social change.

 SC 321 Socialization Through the Life-Cycle 5 credits Study of the formation of personal identity throughout the human life-cycle.
-(1) socialization: emergence of the self through identification with models, agents and modes of socialization, resocialization; (2) life-stages: moral and cognitive development, sociology of childhood, youth, adult, old age.
+(1) socialization: emergence of the self through identification with models, agents and modes of socialization, resocialization; (2) life-stages: moral and cognitive development, sociology of childhood, youth, adulthood and old age.
 Changes in socialization patterns and life-stages in contemporary America.

 SC 323 Culture and Personality 5 credits Exploration of cross-cultural differences in the organization of personality systems.
 Alternative theories of culture and character, formation of cognitive and moral structures, and changes in "selves" in relation to changes in larger social and historical contexts.
-Evolution of Western notions of "personhood," the modern "self," development of American character structure, and contemporary changes.
-SC 330 Sociology/Anthropology of Religion 5 credits Exploration of the nature and evolution of religion from a crosscultural perspective.
+Evolution of Western notions of "personhood," the modern "self" and development of American character structure.

+SC 300 Sociology/Anthropology of Religion 5 credits Exploration of the nature and evolution of religion from a crosscultural perspective.
 Theories of Durkheim, Marx, Weber and others on the nature and dynamics of religious beliefs, symbols, behaviors, organizations and movements; interrelations of religion, society, culture and self.
 Evolution of religious systems in relation to changes in social organization; contemporary religion and society.

 SC 333 Sociology/Anthropology of Law 5 credits Exploration of the nature and dynamics of law from a cross-cultural perspective.
-Theories of custom and law, sources of legal forms and principles; legal institutions, classes, and the state; deviance, law, and social control; changes in legal systems in relation to changes in politics, economics, religion, and society.
-Contemporary problems and prospects.
+Theories of custom and law, sources of legal forms and principles; legal institutions, classes and the state; deviance, law and social control; changes in legal systems in relation to changes in politics, economics, religion and society.

-SC 336 Sociology/Anthropology of Health and Medicine 5 credits
+SC 336 Sociology/Anthropology of

+Health and Medicine